tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-22-text-and-font-rendering-on-android.md

 author: "tuna"
 category: Android
 tags: android text-rendering
+excerpt: |
+  An in-depth exploration of text and font rendering techniques on Android, including font size scaling, fit font size algorithms, text drawing, and handling shadows.
 excerpt_separator: <!--more-->
 ---
-> *Some notes about text rendering of Android*

 <!--more-->

 ## Font size scaling
-Text rendering in Android does have scale ratio.
+Text rendering in Android does have a scale ratio.
 For example, *font size = 1,000 is 5 times as big as font size 200*, and 10 times as big as font size 100.
-The abnormal situation we have seen when get width and height of text through `Paint.getTextBounds()` comes from the integer.
-There are 4 int properties of a Rect: `left, right, top, bottom`. `left` and `top` are initiated by `Math.floor` while right and bottom are initiated by Math.ceil.
-As the result, we lost information on small font size.
+The abnormal situation we have seen when getting the width and height of text through `Paint.getTextBounds()` comes from the integer properties of a Rect.
+There are 4 int properties of a Rect: `left`, `right`, `top`, and `bottom`. `left` and `top` are initialized by `Math.floor` while `right` and `bottom` are initialized by `Math.ceil`.
+As a result, we lose information on small font sizes.

-After doing stats with 622 fonts on my computer, I experience that only 12/622 fonts have the width value different more than 20 pixels (the highest is 27 pixels) on scaling `textWidth * 5` of font size `1,000,000` to `Paint.getTextBounds()` of font size `5,000,000`.
+After analyzing 622 fonts on my computer, I found that only 12 out of 622 fonts have a width difference of more than 20 pixels (the highest being 27 pixels) when scaling `textWidth * 5` from a font size of `1,000,000` to `Paint.getTextBounds()` with a font size of `5,000,000`.

 ```
                CREATURE.TTF